Glancy Prongay & Murray LLP Reminds Investors of Looming Deadline in the Class Action Lawsuit Against GWG Holdings, Inc. (GWGH)

-Glancy+Prongay+%26amp%3B+Murray+LLP (“GPM”) reminds investors of the upcoming April 19, 2022 deadline to file a lead plaintiff motion in the class action filed on behalf of investors who purchased or otherwise acquired GWG Holdings, Inc. (“GWGH” or the “Company”) (NASDAQ: GWGH) L Bonds directly in GWGH’s L Bond Offering (“LBO”) pursuant to a registration statement that became effective on June 3, 2020.
+LOS ANGELES, March 07, 2022 (GLOBE NEWSWIRE) -- Glancy Prongay & Murray LLP (“GPM”) reminds investors of the upcoming April 19, 2022 deadline to file a lead plaintiff motion in the class action filed on behalf of investors who purchased or otherwise acquired GWG Holdings, Inc. (“GWGH” or the “Company”) ( GWGH) L Bonds directly in GWGH’s L Bond Offering (“LBO”) pursuant to a registration statement that became effective on June 3, 2020.

 In 2018, GWGH announced a major shift in its stated business purpose: instead of investing in life insurance policies, the Company would invest in The Beneficient Company Group L.P. (“Ben LP”), an entity founded and controlled by Brad K. Heppner, the then-Chairman of the Board of Directors of GWGH.
 In the period leading up to the LBO, GWGH engaged in a series of transactions that culminated in the Company’s consolidation of ownership and control of Ben LP.